tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   scene.
 The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
 If this object does not exist, zero coordinates are used for Location In Mesh.
-* **Apply LocRotScale For All** is a convenience tool for Blender modellers, which resets the Location, Rotation and Scale properties of all mesh objects to zero values.
-It is **not necessary** to run this tool to get correct location, rotation and scaling of the mesh in export.
-It is safe to ignore this tool, unless you use special Blender modelling features whose operation depends on object location, rotation and scale (e.g. Modifiers).
+* **Apply LocRotScale For All** resets the Object Transformation Properties (Location, Rotation and Scale) of all mesh objects to default values.
+This makes measurement values always unambiguous, regardless of whether you have the Local or Global Value option enabled.
+It is suggested to run this tool before mesh modifications to avoid possibility of accidentally inputting wrong values.
 * **Export** tool creates and saves the OpenFOAM case files under *Export path* using the overall settings in this panel and Object Settings for each mesh object included in the export.